artdgn/movies-notifier/README.md

     - setup a cron-job to run `scripts/cron.sh`

 \** setting up Mailgun: after setting up the account, put the domain, api-key, and recipients in a
-    json in `movies_notifier/data/mailgun/mailgun.json` or just run and check the error message.
+    json in `movies_notifier/data/mailgun/mailgun.json` or just run and check the error message for exact instructions.

 ### Still to do: